Contributed By Clifford Chance

 Finally, some consents (eg, antitrust approval or consent of the Polish Financial Supervisory Authority to acquire certain stakes in a bank or certain other, regulated financial institutions) may be required irrespective of whether the investor is foreign or domestic.

-The government may also veto investment in specific sectors for public order reasons (presently the regulation applies to 14 named companies from certain strategic sectors).
-The same restrictions apply to domestic investors, so this is not a typical foreign direct investment (FDI) regime.
+The government may also veto investment in specific strategic Polish companies from the protected sectors (presently the regulation applies to 13 named companies, but the regulation may change at the government's discretion).
+The same restrictions apply to domestic investors investing in strategic Polish companies on the list, so this is not a typical foreign direct investment (FDI) regime.

 If the transaction concerns a company that operates in any of the sectors that are deemed “strategic” or a company that conducts “strategic” activities, it is subject to the new FDI regime and requires obtaining prior clearance from the Polish Competition Authority (PCA).